Don't let one mistake ruin your life. Find out how to expunge your criminal record in Rhode Island to keep your personal details private.

-Crimes that are excluded from being expunged include: murder, manslaughter, first degree arson, kidnapping with intent to export, robbery, larceny from a person, first or second degree sexual assault, first or second degree child molestation, assault with intent or murder, assault with intent to rob, assault with intent to commit first degree sexual assault, burglary, and others.
+Crimes of violence that are excluded from being expunged include: murder, manslaughter, first degree arson, kidnapping with intent to export, robbery, larceny from a person, first degree sexual assault, second degree sexual assault, first degree child molestation, second degree child molestation, assault with intent to commit murder, assault with intent to rob, assault with intent to commit first degree sexual assault, burglary, and others.
 If you have committed any of these crimes, know that they cannot be removed from your public record.
 Violent crimes are not eligible for expungement.

 The Rhode Island Expungement Law gives you the right to expunge certain information from your record.
 You can erase the following: all court records, all records in the possession of any state or local police department, the bureau of criminal identification and the probation department, including, but not limited to, any fingerprints, photographs, physical measurements, or other records of identification.